Google Home vs Amazon Echo: Which should you buy?

 Google Home vs Amazon Echo – Price

 The Amazon Echo costs $179, or £149.99 in the UK.
-The Google Home costs a lower $129 (roughly £99), by comparison.
+The Google Home costs a lower $129 (roughly £99) in the US and £129 in the UK, by comparison.
 That being said, Amazon also offers the Dot, a smaller, speaker-free version of the Echo, which costs £50.
 That's sure to appeal to anyone intending to build a fully voice-controlled home with a unit in every room.

+Google Home will be launching on April 6 in the UK, so if you're a brit itching to try out Google's smart speaker, and pay a lower price for the priviledge, there's not long to wait.

 Related: Google Home: Your complete guide to Google's smart speaker

-Note: Update: Amazon Echo has long supported multiple user accounts, but in June 2017, Google matched this feature with the Google Home, adding support for up to six different user accounts.